Alfresco/alfresco-transform-core/docs/engine_config.md

    characteristic.
 In the above snippet all the options for crop are defined under a group, it is recommended to use this approach as it is easier to read.
 A transformOptionsGroup can contain one or more transformOptionsValue and transformOptionsGroup.

-  **Limitations**:
-  * For a transformOptions to be referenced in a different T-engine, another transformer with the complete definition of the transformOptions needs to return the config to the client.
-  * In a transformOptions definition it is not allowed to use a reference to another tranformOption.

 ### Transformers
 * **transformers** - A list of transformer definitions.